 Whatever your reason for selling your home, it’s a big decision.
 A real estate agent can help you navigate the many steps and decisions involved in the home-selling process.
 Here are a few tips to get you started.

-Find the right fit.
-Make sure the real estate agent you hire is a good fit for your needs., Make sure your approach and expectations are in alignment, check their references and visit the RECO website to confirm their registration on our database.
+Make sure the real estate agent you hire is a good fit for your needs.
+Make sure your approach and expectations are in alignment, check their references and search RECO’s Public Register to confirm they are registered.

-Show the facts.
-Ensure that all your home’s details in the listing are accurate, from the square footage, recent renovations, property taxes, lot dimensions to items that are and aren’t included (for example, water heater, appliances, light fixtures, window coverings, etc.).
-We recommend that any listing details be supported by invoices, receipts or documentation.
+Ensure that all your home’s details in the listing are accurate, from the square footage, recent renovations, property taxes and lot dimensions to items that are and aren’t included (for example, water heater, appliances, light fixtures, window coverings).
+RECO recommends that any listing details be supported by invoices, receipts, or documentation.

-- Be proactive.
-Speak with your real estate agent before the open house to set ground rules and identify ways to protect yourself and your property.
+Be proactive.
+Speak with your real estate agent before the property is shown or an open house is held to set ground rules and identify ways to protect yourself and your property.

-Know your options.
-When reviewing offers on your home, the details of the offers will remain confidential between you and your real estate agent.
+When reviewing offers on your home, the details of the offers will remain confidential between you and your real estate agent, unless you direct your agent to share the content.
 You may get multiple offers, and your agent is there to help you navigate any negotiations.

 Remember that there are closing costs associated with selling a home: real estate commissions, legal fees, moving expenses, and more.

 If you’re purchasing another home, does the closing date on the sale of your current home align with your next home?
 Have a contingency plan in place in case the dates don’t match up.